Legal Reasoning for CLAT 2026: Legal Aptitude, Question Papers, Tips & Tricks

 (Constitution-based example question)

-Last year, several PILs were filed in the Supreme Court challenging the "bulldozer action" taken by the authorities in States of Uttar Pradesh, Madhya Pradesh to demolish the houses of persons accused in cases like riots.
-The petitioners contended that the authorities were resorting to extra-judicial and disproportionate actions to punish the accused, even before Their guilt is established after a legal trial.
+Last year, several PILs were filed in the Supreme Court challenging the "bulldozer action" taken by the authorities in the States of Uttar Pradesh, Madhya Pradesh to demolish the houses of persons accused in cases like riots.
+The petitioners contended that the authorities were resorting to extra-judicial and disproportionate actions to punish the accused, even before their guilt is established after a legal trial.
 The authorities maintained that They are taking action against unauthorised constructions.
 Last year, the Supreme Court had asked the Uttar Pradesh government not to carry out demolition activities except in accordance with the procedure

 established by law.
 In response, the State of Uttar Pradesh submitted an affidavit that the demolitions carried out in Kanpur and Prayagraj were done by Local Development Authorities strictly in accordance with the Uttar Pradesh Urban Planning and Development Act, 1973.
 The State had categorically denied that the demolitions were linked to riots and maintained that the process was initiated for violation of the building rules.